authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 policy.authority-uri: The URI of the BIMI Evidence Document checked, as found in the a= tag of the BIMI Assertion Record (plain-text; OPTIONAL).

+policy.indicator-uri: The URI of the BIMI Indicator, as found in the l= tag of the BIMI Assertion Record (plain-text; OPTIONAL).

+policy.indicator-hash: In order to prevent MUAs from displaying indicators from the BIMI-Indicator header which have been modified since delivery, the MTA MAY add a hash of the data referenced in that header into the Authentication-Results entry such that the hash can be signed by, and verified by an ARC aware MTA/MUA pair.
+The raw uncompressed data of the SVG Indicator is hashed wuth SHA-256, the resulting hash is truncated to the final 8 (at least) characters, and added to the Authentication-Results entry.
+If this entry is added then the MTA MUST also add the BIMI-Indicator header.

 ## Handle Existing BIMI-Location and BIMI-Indicator Headers

 Regardless of success of the BIMI lookup, if a BIMI-Location or a BIMI-Indicator